 Add the Everything Search tool to the Windows Taskbar for instant search results.

 Everything search engine allows for quick and easy searches across Windows for, well, almost everything.
-It’s a great replacement for the default Windows search, now you can add it to the Windows taskbar.
+It’s a great replacement for the default Windows search, and now you can add it to the Windows taskbar.

 The EverythingToolbar has several options.
 You can view results in Files, Folders, or All and there are theme options – light, dark, and medium.
 The results view can display as compact, compact with details, normal, and normal with details, and there’s an extensive list of sorting options.
 Regular Expressions, Match Case, Match Path, Match Whole Word can be enabled.